Filter pairs and natural extensions of logics

 In view of their results Cintula and Noguera asked whether a logic always has a natural extension to a given bigger set of variables.
-For logics of regular cardinality $\kappa$, P{\v r}enosil gave an affirmative answer: both $\vdash^{-}$ and $\vdash^{+}_\kappa$ are always natural extensions of $l$, with $\vdash^-$ being the minimal and the $\vdash^{+}_\kappa$ the maximal one \cite[Prop.
+For logics of regular cardinality $\kappa$, P{\v r}enosil gave an affirmative answer: both ${\vdash}^{-}$ and ${\vdash}^{+}_\kappa$ are always natural extensions of $l$, with ${\vdash}^-$ being the minimal and the ${\vdash}^{+}_\kappa$ the maximal one \cite[Prop.
 7, Cor.
 6]{Prenosil}.

-Furthermore, Cintula and Noguera showed that whenever $|X|=|Y|$ or $card(l_X)\leq |X|^+$ (where $(-)^+$ denotes the successor of a cardinal), there is a \emph{unique} natural extension and that it is given by the Shoesmith-Smiley relation \cite[Thm 2.6]{CintulaNoguera}.
+Furthermore, Cintula and Noguera showed that whenever $|X|=|Y|$ or $\card(l_X)\leq |X|^+$ there is a \emph{unique} natural extension and that it is given by the Shoesmith-Smiley relation \cite[Thm 2.6]{CintulaNoguera}.
 They asked whether there is always a unique natural extension, which P{\v r}enosil showed not to be the case \cite[Prop.
 19, Prop.
 20]{Prenosil}.

 \begin{Obs} We now elucidate the assumption of the regularity of $\kappa$.
-In constructing the minimal and the maximal natural extensions $L^-:=((\Fm{\Sigma}{Y}, \vdash^-))$ and $L^+_{\kappa}:=(\Fm{\Sigma}{Y}, \vdash_\kappa^+)$, P{\v r}enosil leaves implicit the assumption that the cardinality of the logic in question is a regular cardinal.
+In constructing the minimal and the maximal natural extensions $L^-:=((\Fm{\Sigma}{Y}, {\vdash}^-))$ and $L^+_{\kappa}:=(\Fm{\Sigma}{Y}, {\vdash}_\kappa^+)$, P{\v r}enosil leaves implicit the assumption that the cardinality of the logic in question is a regular cardinal.